Chevengur: Title of the novel

+Literary critics and scholars generally locate the fictional space of "Chevengur" in the Southern Russia steppes, south of the Voronezh and Belgorod regions, while some interpretations claim it's an area specifically near the real city of Boguchar.

 Plot

 The novel takes place somewhere in the south of Russia and covers the late 1910s early 1920's period of war communism and the New Economic Policy, although real events and the area have been transformed in accordance with the logic of the myth.
 Alexander Dvanov, the main character of the novel, has been orphaned early by his father, who drowned himself out of curiosity for the afterlife.
 His adoptive father Zakhar Pavlovich somewhat resembles the writer's father (at the same time, the image of Alexander is partly autobiographical).

 "At seventeen, Dvanov still had no armour under his heart - no faith in God, no other mental peace ...".
 Going “to look for communism in the initiative of the populace”, Alexander meets Stepan Kopenkin - a wandering knight of the revolution, a kind of Don Quixote whose Dulcinea becomes Rosa Luxemburg.
 Kopenkin saves Dvanov from a paramilitary gang of anarchists.
 Eventually, the heroes of the novel find themselves in a kind of communist reserve - a town called Chevengur.

 Residents of the city are confident in the advent of the communist Paradise.
 They refuse to work (with the exception of Subbotniks, on which they move all the houses and trees in the town), leaving this prerogative exclusively to the Sun; they eat animal feed, resolutely implement community of wives, and cruelly deal with bourgeois elements (destroying, Platonov emphasizes, both their body and soul).
 The revolutionary process in Chevengur is led by the fanatic Chepurny, Alexander's half-brother Prokofiy Dvanov "with the makings of a grand inquisitor", the romantic executioner Piyusya and others.

 In the end, the city is attacked by either the Cossacks or the Cadets; in a fierce battle, the defenders of the commune show themselves as true epic heroes and almost all die.
 The surviving Alexander Dvanov rides Kopenkin's horse Strength of the Proletariat to the lake where his father died and drowns himself to reunite with his father.
 Only Prokofy remains alive, "weeping on the ruins of the city among all the property he inherited".